GridSAT/NDP-blueprint/README.md

 #	You should have received a copy of the GNU Affero General Public License
 #	along with this program.
 If not, see <https://www.gnu.org/licenses/>.

 #	GridSAT Stiftung - Georgstr.
-11 - 30159 Hannover - Germany - info@gridsat.io
+11 - 30159 Hannover - Germany - ipfs: gridsat.eth/ - info@gridsat.io
 #
--->

 ### Installation